CherryPieSexy/imitation_learning/readme.md

 It means that Bipedal, Humanoid and Car mostly improve their speed and don't care about falling on the ground or driving off the track.
 However, maximum reward is kinda stable - I can obtain ~10-11k max reward on Humanoid-v3 after 2 training epoch.

+RealNVP converges too fast and exploration becomes too small to improve further.
+Tining entropy regularization is difficult: too low entropy coefficient makes no difference, with too high values agent optimize only entropy.

+Entropy calculation for squeezed distribution (tanh(Normal) and RealNVP) possibly coded wrong, need to be checked.

 GPU support is not tested yet